 DPI does not make sense for digital photos once they are in the computer.
 Yes, the image still has the same pixels, but where is the inch?
 There is no "inch" of digital data.

-(A quick note: When the data is stored on a hard disk, you could measure the physical space used, but it would vary per disk and it's not possible when you're talking about storing a photo on a memory card or sending a photo as an email attachment, etc. But people aren't thinking of the physical space on disk anyway.)
+Technically, you could measure the physical space used on the magnetic platter of a hard disk, but it would vary per disk.
+Even that much is not possible when you're talking about storing a photo on a memory card, sending a photo as an email attachment, uploading a photo to a Web site, etc. Regardless, when people talk about DPI, they aren't thinking of magnetic disk storage.

-The only correct way to refer to the size of a photo in terms of "dots" is by describing the pixel dimensions, such as 640x480, 1024x768, etc. And here is the key: Because "DPI" makes no sense for photos on disk...
+The only correct way to refer to the size of a photo in terms of "dots" alone, without also referencing inches, is by describing the pixel dimensions, such as 640x480, 1024x768, etc. And here is the key: Because "DPI" makes no sense for photos on disk...

 ...there is no difference between a 1024x768 image "at 72 dpi" versus a 1024x768 image "at 300 dpi."